isovector/thinking-with-types/prose/computing/5-generics.markdown

-## Generics
+## Generic Programming {.rev2}

 When writing Haskell, we have two tools in our belt for introducing
 polymorphism: parametric and ad-hoc polymorphism.

-Parametric polymorphism gives one definition for every possible type (think `head :: [a] -> a`.)
+As a gentle recap, parametric polymorphism gives one definition for every possible type (think `head :: [a] -> a`.)
 It's what you get when you write a standard Haskell function with type variables.
 This flavor of polymorphism is predictable---the same function must always do the same thing, regardless of the types it's called with.

-Ad-hoc polymorphism, like its name implies, allows us to write a different implementation for every type---as made possible by typeclasses.
+On the other hand, ad-hoc polymorphism allows us to write a different implementation for every type---as made possible by typeclasses.
+Different instantiations of ad-hoc polymorphism are meant to be *spiritually* similar, though the particulars might be wildly different.
+Think of the `mempty` function---it picks out a particular element from any monoidal type, but the similarities between these values come only from context clues.

-But for our purposes, there's also a third category---a sort of no man's land between the parametric and the ad-hoc: structural polymorphism.
-Structural polymorphism is ad-hoc in the sense of being different for each type, but it is also highly regular and predictable.
-It's what's colloquially known as "boilerplate."
+In this chapter, we will discuss a third variety of polymorphism---a sort of no man's land between the parametric and the ad-hoc: *structural polymorphism.*
+Structural polymorphism is ad-hoc in the sense of being different for each type, but it is also *highly regular and predictable.* It's what's colloquially known as "boilerplate."
 It's the boring, uninteresting code that is repetitive but just different enough to be hard to automate away.
 While structural polymorphism doesn't have any formal definition, it's the sort of thing you recognize when you see it.

 `Eq`, `Show` and `Functor` instances are good examples of structural polymorphism---there's nothing interesting about writing these instances.
-The tedium of writing boilerplate polymorphism is somewhat assuaged by the compiler's willingness to write some of them for us.
+The tedium of writing boilerplate polymorphism is somewhat assuaged by the compiler's willingness to write these particular instances for us.

-Consider the `Eq` typeclass; while every type needs its own implementation of `(==)`, these implementations are always of the form:
+Consider the `Eq` typeclass; while every type needs its own implementation of `(==)`, instances witnessing structural[^not-quotient] equality are always of the form:

 [code/DeriveAnyClass.hs:eqFoo](Snip)

+[^not-quotient]: As opposed to quotienting equality, in which we say that any particular value might have a non-unique representation.

-There's no creativity involved in writing an `Eq` instance, nor should there be.
+There's no creativity involved in writing a structural `Eq` instance, nor should there be.
 The same data constructors are equal if and only if all of their components are equal.

 Structural polymorphism is mindless work to write, but needs to be done.
 In the case of some of the standard Haskell typeclasses, GHC is capable of writing these instances for you via the `deriving` machinery.
-Unfortunately, for custom typeclasses we're on our own, without any direct support from the compiler.[^deriving-via]
+Unfortunately, for custom typeclasses we're on our own, without any bespoke support from the compiler!

-[^deriving-via]: The `-XDerivingVia` language extension allows for first-class deriving of typeclasses in terms of other types.

 As terrible as this situation appears, all hope is not lost.
-Using `GHC.Generics`, we're capable of writing our own machinery for helping GHC derive our typeclasses, all in regular Haskell code.
+Using *generic programming,* we can abstract over structural polymorphism and write first-class programs much in the same way that GHC's internal `deriving` machinery does.

 ### Generic Representations